Are you looking for encouragement?

 Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind.Philippians 2:1–2 NIV

 The resulting joy rises as a sweet-smelling sacrifice to the only One worthy of praise.

 A beautiful interaction occurs as a result of being sealed with the Spirit.
-Unity provides opportunity to exercise gifts and to receive grace that God intends for me to obtain through the body.
-Living and moving together, the body offers resources that are unavailable to an individual.
-When we unify we experience the benefits of mutual giftedness because we are sealed with the Spirit of God.
+Unity provides an opportunity to exercise gifts and receive the grace God intends for me to obtain through the body.
+Therefore, living and moving together, the body offers resources that are unavailable to an individual.
+When we unify, we experience the benefits of mutual giftedness because we are sealed with the Spirit of God.

 - What evidence is there in my life that God’s Spirit resides within?

 Excerpts from Marriages that Minister by J. Kirk & Melanie D. Lewis.
 Available from your favorite book retailers, including Amazon and Redemption Press.
 (As an Amazon Associate, we earn from qualifying purchases at no extra cost to you.)

 Would you like a more in-depth study of Marriages that Minister?
 Enroll now in our Teachable Marriages that Minister class.

 Read more about Marriages that Minister: A Portrait of Christ and His Bride.

 If you would like to be reminded how Christ is relevant to every area of life, subscribe to our email list.
 You will be asked to verify your request by jumping through a few hoops, but that is for your safety!